 Farmland is classified as a "real asset" due to its physical nature and finite supply.
 The intrinsic value of farmland lies in its ability to yield a healthy crop year after year.
 With annual returns that are largely based on global demand for food and current market prices, farmland has historically offered investors cash returns coupled with a steady increase in the value of the land.
-As is the case with other real assets, farmland's performance as an investment is uncorrelated to swings in the public equities market, making it a great diversification in a balanced portfolio.
+As is the case with other real assets, farmland's performance as an investment is uncorrelated to swings in the public equities market, providing investors with an opportunity for diversification in a balanced portfolio.